-  MWHG is over 15 years old this year.
+MWHG will be 17 years old this year.
 During this time it has received both local and national awards for its success in engaging people in action for local wildlife and heritage, as well as its educational work.

 Eileen Savill lived in Selsey for almost 50 years and devoted her life to encouraging young people by teaching for 23 years at Manhood School [now The Academy, Selsey].
 She always saw the potential in young people and nurtured it, even when others had written certain young people off.
 She was a founder member of the MWHG and contributed artwork and photographs to many of the group’s publications.
 Eileen loved the area and was passionate about preserving and celebrating its heritage.
 She was also an active volunteer in many of Selsey’s groups, including the RNLI and Camera Club.
 She spent her life giving.

-Nomination forms can be downloaded here: 2013 Nomination Form
+Nomination forms can be downloaded here: Nomination form – 2014

 Joe Savill – 01243 607104.